Anita Bush: Biography

 Anita Bush was born to Chapman Bush and Annie Elizabeth Bush, née Brown, on September 1, 1883, in Washington, DC.
 When she was three years old, the family moved to Brooklyn, New York, where her father, a master tailor, became “a theatrical costumer whose clients included many New York actors and performers”.
-She grew up spending many hours working alongside her father, and delivered costumes to the theaters.
-She was exposed to legitimate shows in theaters where blacks were not allowed, and to many white theater actors and actresses.
-While working with her father, she also she acted alongside her sister in William Shakespeare's Antony and Cleopatra, which inspired her to pursue a career in the theater.

 While working with her father at the Bijou Theater, she saw the renowned vaudeville company of Bert Williams and George Walker (Williams and Walker Co.), performing In Dahomey.
 It was during this time that she asked her father for permission to audition for the group, in hopes to gain a career in acting.
 At the age of 17, she was cast with the company and it allowed her to tour the world and pave a way for her to form her own companies.
 With the Bijou Theater Company, she “traveled to England with the musical and later performed in the Chorus of four other Williams and Walker shows”.

 After performing in her final play, Mr. Lode of Koal with the troop, she formed her own dance group, Anita Bush and her 8 Shimmy Babies.
 Unfortunately, at the break of her career she had to stop dancing due to a back injury, which then inspired her to pursue a full-time career in theater drama.

 Career

 In the early part of the 20th century, Bush worked extensively as a dancer in musical theatre and vaudeville performing with the likes of Williams and Walker Co.
 While working with Maria C. Downs she put on vaudeville acts and plays.
 With a signed contract with Elmore, Bush went to Billie Burke, a Harlem-based white director/playwright to stage his play, The Girl at the Fort, a light comedy with five characters.
 Bush then assembled the cast which included Carlotta Freeman, Dooley Wilson and Andrew S. Bishop.
-The play opened at the Lincoln Theatre (Harlem) in November 1915.
+The play opened at the Lincoln Theatre in November 1915.
 For the next six weeks, Bush's company presented a different play every two weeks to much success.

 The success of Downs's and Bush's team allowed them to generate more revenue and popularity.
 At this point, Downs asked Bush to change the name of her company from the Anita Bush Stock Company to the Lincoln Players.
 Bush's response to the request was, “…[she] moved her company to the Lafayette Theater to open with a sketch, Over the Footlights”.